Skip to main content

 Hampton Inn Provo — A consistent brand performer that guests rate well for its mountain views, sitting along the corridor with easy access both to campus and downtown.

-Who should stay here: football and basketball weekenders (pair this with our game day guides), families visiting students, campus-tour parents, Education Week attendees who want to minimize the parking battle.
+Who should stay here: football and basketball weekenders (pair this with our game day guides, or the visiting fan's guide if you're traveling in for a conference game), families visiting students, campus-tour parents, Education Week attendees who want to minimize the parking battle.
 Visiting a student more generally?
 Our parents' guide to visiting Provo plans the whole weekend.

 Zone 3: South Provo & East Bay — The Value Zone